Artist Profile: Aziz Dosmetov, Art Director & Motion Graphics Lead

 Toolfarm: If I understand correctly, you’re a freelancer with your own studio and you’ve been working with MPC, Prologue, Method Studios, and other studios as a motion graphics lead in recent years?

 Aziz: Yes, I mostly freelance for studios and sometimes work with clients and agencies directly.
-Either way, I get to collaborate with other artists with different skill sets, thus learn from them.
+Either way, I get to collaborate with other artists with different skill sets, and thus learn from them.

 TF: What are your favorite pieces that you’ve worked on?
 What was it that you enjoyed about working on those pieces?
 What was the most challenging piece and why?
 Any details you can share about any of the projects that I can share?